char16t/wa/README.en.rst

 Issues
 ------
-About any errors, problems, any questions or with any suggestions you can write to v-mail.manenkov (at) gmail.com or create a task in Github Issues https://github.com/char16t/wa/issues
+About any errors, problems, any questions or with any suggestions you can write to v.manenkov (at) gmail.com or create a issue in Github Issues https://github.com/char16t/wa/issues

 License
 -------